-During the 5-year period ending on the date of the sale, you must have:
+During the five-year period ending on the date of the sale, you must have:

-- Owned the house for at least two years — Ownership Test
+- Owned the home for at least two years – Ownership Test

-- Lived in the house as your main home for at least two years – Use Test
+- Lived in the home as your main home for at least two years – Use Test

 The Ownership and Use periods need not be concurrent.
-Two years may consist of a full 24 months or 730 days within a 5-year period.
+Two years means 24 months or 730 days within a five-year period, but the months or days need not be consecutive.
 Short absences, such as for a summer vacation, count in the period of use.
-Longer breaks, such as a 1-year sabbatical, do not.
+Longer breaks, such as a one-year sabbatical, do not.

 If you own more than one home, you can exclude the gain only on your primary home.
 The IRS uses several factors to determine which home is a principal residence: the place of employment, location of family members’ main home, mailing address on bills, correspondence, tax returns, driver’s license, car registration, voter registration, location of banks you use, and location of recreational clubs and religious organizations you belong to.

-Only taxable gain on the sale of your home needs to be reported on your taxes.
-Further, you cannot deduct the loss on the sale of your main home.
+Only taxable gain on the sale of your home needs to be reported on your tax return.
+Further, you cannot deduct the loss on the sale of your main home, unless a portion of your home is rented out or used exclusively for your business.
+In that situation, the loss attributable to that portion of your home may be deductible, subject to various limitations.
 Please call for additional details.

 Improvements Increase the Cost Basis